A Survey of Family Unification Models with Bifundamental Matter: Summary and Conclusion

 The results presented here are treated without mention of supersymmetry.
 However, all models could also potentially be ${\cal N}=1$ SUSY models assuming for instance they arise as orbifolded AdS/CFTs \cite{Lawrence:1998ja}.

 Among the possible SBTs, we find that only a very small percentage of models have three SM families and nothing more.
 Of the $151$ three family models with no more than 78 generators, only 9 do not have extra chiral content.
+However, we do find that the models with strictly VL particle content beyond the SM are constituents of seemingly infinite classes of models with arbitrarily large gauge groups: in particular, we find seven such classes.

 Table I efficiently summarizes our findings: at this point, now we elaborate on those results through plots characterizing the distribution of number of models among our gauge groups and the number of chiral particles among our models.